k-essence and tachyons in brane-worlds: k-essence in brane-world model

 \subsection{Extended Tachyons in brane-worlds}

-Recently, it was proposed that the kinetic function leading to the tachyon Lagrangean could be extended to allow any value for the barotropic index \cite{CHI1}.
+It has been recently proposed an extended kinetic function, which contains the tachyon kinetic function as a special case, and which at the same time it allows the associated barotropic index takes any value \cite{CHI1}.
 Refs. \cite{CHI1} and \cite{CFKR} provide an adequate framework to consider phantom tachyon as well as complementary tachyon in addition to the ordinary one.
-This new tachyon configurations generalize the Chaplygin gas introducing the phantom and complementary Chaplygin gases.
-The kinetic functions for the above three cases are
+This one new species of tachyons generalize the Chaplygin gas on having introduced the phantom as well complementary Chaplygin gases.
+The kinetic functions for three above-mentioned cases are

 where $r$ is a real parameter.

 The scale factor and potential for the three sets of extended tachyon fields are given by Eqs. (\ref{adet}) and (\ref{Vphi}) with $\gamma_{0}=\phi^{2r}_{0t}$, $\gamma_{0}=-\phi^{2r}_{0ph}$, $\gamma_{0}=\phi^{2r}_{0c}$ and ${\al}_{0}=(1-\phi^{2r}_{0t})^{-1/2}$, ${\al}_{0}=(1+\phi^{2r}_{0ph})^{-1/2}$, ${\al}_{0}=-(\phi^{2r}_{0c}-1)^{-1/2}$ respectively.